mfix22/dropperx/README.md

-# `<Dropperx/>` 📁✊
+# `<DroppeRx/>` 📁✊
 Wrap any function-as-child component to turn it into a [React Drag-n-Drop](https://www.npmjs.com/package/react-dnd) target that reads the contents of files.
+A _prescribed_  method for reading files in the browser.

 #### Usage:
 ```javascript